pali-english/pali-english.github.io/README.md

 And when you’re full of joy,
 you’ll make an end to suffering.

+    Mitte: friends
+    Bhajassu: should mix, should associate
+    Kalyāṇe: good, virtuous, spiritual
+    Suddhājīve: pure livelihood, clean living
+    Atandite: tireless, diligent
+    Paṭisanthāravutyassa: one who shares what one has, giver of alms
+    Ācārakusalo: skillful in conduct, good at behavior
+    Siyā: should be
+    Tato: then, from that
+    Pāmojjabahulo: full of joy, full of delight
+    Dukkhassantaṁ: the end of suffering, termination of pain
+    Karissati: will make, will do

 Vassikā viya pupphāni,
 maddavāni pamuñcati;
 Evaṁ rāgañca dosañca,